murtaugh/sticky-pagination-fixer/README.md

 ##Take over that scroll.

 Do your readers a favor and install The Sticky Pagination Fixer.
 It captures native pagination-related events, recalculates the height of the viewport, and then scrolls the page to the correct point.
-It's in use on this page — try it out:

-# Highlight the lowest line of text you can see.
-# Now hit the space bar.
-# See how you can still see the highlighted text?
-(Like magic.)
-Go ahead and hit page up or shift-space to see it happen in reverse.
-# Now disable JavaScript and repeat.
-See the difference?
-So annoying.
+Here's a demo.

 ##Some notes.